“INTRODUCTION TO MEDICAL SCHOOL” LAUNCHES

 These exercises will help students recognize how they approach studies, identify their learning strategy, and adopt helpful techniques.
 Tips for reading and retention will also be presented.

 Perhaps most importantly, students will begin to learn the process of critical thinking.
 Professor Brown explains how important this concept is for medical students, as well as practicing physicians, as they learn how to approach decision-making, to understand and extrapolate information from a variety of sources and apply them to a larger picture, such as diagnosing and treating patients.
 However, building those critical thinking skills requires practice.
-The Introduction to Medical School course will guide students through that learning process, beginning with elementary exercises that will continue to build.
+The Introduction to Medicine course will guide students through that learning process, beginning with elementary exercises that will continue to build.

 “We don’t want to throw anyone into the deep end of the pool.
 At the end of the day, we are assuring greater success by better preparing new students for the rigors of medical school,” says Professor Brown.